Heinzaybo/Group6-/Use cases/usecase17.md

 ### Failed End Condition

-There is no failed end condition.
+The forecaster is unable to view the desired information or report.
 ### Primary Actor

 A forecaster

 ### Trigger

-A forecaster request to view all the capital cities in the world by largest population to smallest.
+A forecaster has been requested to fulfill the task by the client.

 ## MAIN SUCCESS SCENARIO